Waste and recycling

 We have a number of transfer stations in our Shire.

 We are a part of the Halve Waste

 team and aims to reduce the volume of waste that goes to landfill by 50 per cent by 2020.

 There are many educational resources for businesses, households and schools available at halvewaste.com.au.

-If you are a food business and would like to find out more about Plasticwise see our fact sheet(PDF, 48KB).
+If you are a food business and would like to find out more about Plasticwise see our environmental health advice(PDF, 48KB).